Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 A model number is a unique number assigned to each product by a brand owner.
 A model number for a product that has been disqualified or deemed ineligible for ENERGY STAR certification cannot be re-used or referenced for a different product for any future certification, regardless of product redesign.
 Adding a hyphen or a space to an existing model number does not constitute sufficient change to indicate a new model.
 Brand owners may add additional letters or numbers to distinguish new models from old models.

 ENERGY STAR certified products are subject to post-market verification testing administered by SCC accredited CBs (See Annex A – Roles and Responsibilities for ENERGY STAR Canada)

-Product models that fail verification testing are disqualified from using the ENERGY STAR label.
+Product models that fail verification testing, as determined by NRCan, will be disqualified from using the ENERGY STAR label.